 - Utilizes benchmarks to evaluate operating systems and applications for configuration of password policies, file permissions, and other components

-- Supports Windows, Linux, and macOS platforms
+- Supports Windows, macOS, Linux, AIX, and Solaris endpoints

 - Enables custom checks and result mapping

 Comply uses SCAP content to perform compliance checks.
 These specifications are derived from the input of a community of industry professionals working to advance automation and standardization of technical security operations.

 Collection of security configuration rules (primarily composed of OVAL checks) applied against endpoints.
 XCCDF does not include commands to perform the scan; it is mostly descriptive.
 Rule evaluation is defined in OVAL.
 XCCDF files are sometimes called benchmarks or checklists.

 A declarative language that defines how a rule is evaluated.
 OVAL makes logical assertions about the state of a system and is used to describe security vulnerabilities or desired configuration of systems.

 A path to a local Open Vulnerability and Assessment Language (OVAL) definitions file or a URL to a remote OVAL definitions file.